-I often find myself wandering into introspective reflection territory, partly as a tendency of my mind, though I suppose formulating work again is a large factor too.
-Whilst I generally fall into the belief that things are always changing; standing without a few stable supports is a not always a productive position and it can prevent ideas being galvanised when they strike.
+I often find myself wandering into introspective reflection territory.
+Whilst I generally fall into the belief that things are always changing, standing without a few stable supports is a not always a productive position and it can prevent ideas being galvanised when they strike.

 We start with book from 2007: The Cheap Date Guide to Style.
 A book which I first read aged sixteen, from the suggestion of various blog reviews around the time.
 Written by Kira Jolliffe and Bay Garnett as a spin-off from Cheap Date (an ‘anti-fashion’ fashion magazine from the early noughties) the premise essentially revolves around encouraging readers to use clothing as a canvas for self-expression and individuality, rather than sheepishly following trend dictations or grandiose notions of taste.
 A quaint concept in the latter end of 2014, where fashion has since become a relative minefield of choice and we are (supposedly) inundated with options for our various sartorial expressions.